AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // src/cache/CacheManager.ts:297:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/cache/CacheManager.ts:298:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/cache/CacheManager.ts:581:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1649:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1650:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1664:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1666:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1665:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1667:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1685:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1681:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1686:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1682:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1695:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1702:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1696:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1703:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/cache/CacheManager.ts:1712:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/cache/CacheManager.ts:1713:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1729:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1727:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1730:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1728:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1744:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1761:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1745:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1762:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1778:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1776:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1779:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1777:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1793:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1788:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1794:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1789:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1805:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1800:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1806:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1801:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1817:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1812:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1818:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1813:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1829:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/cache/CacheManager.ts:1830:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1847:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1848:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1872:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1831:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1873:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1855:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1892:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1856:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1893:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1875:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1912:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1876:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1913:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1895:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1924:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1896:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1925:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1907:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1933:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1908:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1934:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/CacheManager.ts:1916:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/cache/CacheManager.ts:1951:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/cache/utils/CacheTypes.ts:94:53 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+// src/cache/utils/CacheTypes.ts:95:53 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-// src/cache/utils/CacheTypes.ts:94:43 - (tsdoc-malformed-html-name) Invalid HTML element: An HTML name must be an ASCII letter followed by zero or more letters, digits, or hyphens
+// src/cache/utils/CacheTypes.ts:95:43 - (tsdoc-malformed-html-name) Invalid HTML element: An HTML name must be an ASCII letter followed by zero or more letters, digits, or hyphens
 // src/client/AuthorizationCodeClient.ts:228:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/client/AuthorizationCodeClient.ts:229:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/client/AuthorizationCodeClient.ts:307:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/AuthorizationCodeClient.ts:500:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/client/AuthorizationCodeClient.ts:503:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/AuthorizationCodeClient.ts:714:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/client/AuthorizationCodeClient.ts:720:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/AuthorizationCodeClient.ts:754:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/client/AuthorizationCodeClient.ts:760:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/client/RefreshTokenClient.ts:193:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/client/RefreshTokenClient.ts:277:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/client/RefreshTokenClient.ts:278:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen